|Centrip Editorial Board

 It is internationally renowned for its quality and was selected as Best Sake at the 2014 International Wine Challenge.

 During Hirata's open house period, you can sample its standard "Yama no Hikari" for free.
 You can also sample other sakes, including vintage "Suiou" for a fee—ranging from ¥100–¥600.

 The Hirata family were once candlemakers.
 Their tools and daily use items are on display at the adjoining Hirata Museum.
 It's a good opportunity to get a taste of how life in the mountains was once lived.

 We hope we've piqued your interest with a look at these three breweries.
 In addition to the three we looked at in this article, the in Takayama: Hirase Brewery, Kawajiri Brewery, and Funasaka Brewery—all have their own unique qualities.

-One of the best parts about Takayama is the ability to sample six unique breweries all in one place.
+One of the best parts about Takayama is the ability to sample seven unique breweries all in one place.

 With snowy vistas, hot spring, and ski resorts, Takayama is brimming with amazing things to do—all within a short distance of Shirakawago, Matsumoto, and Kanazawa!

 If you're visiting Takayama, the best entry point is Chubu International Airport.
 Check out how to get from Chubu International Airport to Takayama.